THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 The full story is they are misleading you about link posting versus what is more of a legitimate opportunity.
 Affiliate Marketing.
 In that business model, you only get paid when someone clicks on the link either signs up or buys a product.
 You are then paid a commission as the middle man.

 Red flag #7 – Spamming You

-There are lots of complaints from spamming you with calls for upsells’ to not refunding your money whey they claim its an easy process.
+There are lots of complaints about the call center.
+Which spams you constantly with phone calls for upsells’ and not refunding your money whey they claim its an easy process.